A pair-based approximation for simplicial contagion: Mean-field SIS models

+Note that, with respect to the individual-based approximation, the pair-based SIS model contains a higher number of terms.
+This reflects the higher number of possible states and transitions that a pair can undergo compared to a single node.

-To illustrate the terms appearing in Eqs.~(\ref{eq:pairwise_SIS_MF_exact}), let us focus on the equation governing the dynamics of $\dens{SI}$.
-The first two terms are related to recoveries.
-Indeed, the first term represents the increase in the density $\dens{SI}$ due to the recovery of one of the nodes of the pairs in state $(I,I)$.
-The second term models the decrease in $\dens{SI}$ due to the recovery of the infected nodes of the pairs in state $(S,I)$, i.e., the transition from $(S,I)$ to $(S,S)$.
-The remaining three terms encode the possible transitions of an edge due to infections, as graphically represented in panel (b) of Fig.~\ref{fig:transitions_tables}.
-In particular, the first encodes the increase in $\dens{SI}$ due to the infection of one of the nodes in the pairs in $(S,S)$, while the second represents the decrease in $\dens{SI}$ due to the infection of the susceptible nodes in the pairs in state $(S,I)$.
-Both transitions are due to the interaction with a third (infectious) node, among the $(k-1)$ remaining neighbors of the susceptible nodes.
-Note that the three nodes involved in the interaction can be arranged in two possible motifs, namely an open triangle, i.e., a wedge, or a closed one.
+To illustrate the terms in Eqs.~(\ref{eq:pairwise_SIS_MF_exact}), let us focus on the equation governing the dynamics of $\dens{SI}$.
+The first two terms are related to recoveries: the first represents the increase in the density $\dens{SI}$ due to the recovery of one of the nodes of the pairs in state $(I,I)$; the second models the decrease in $\dens{SI}$ due to the recovery of the infected nodes of the pairs in state $(S,I)$, i.e., the transition from $(S,I)$ to $(S,S)$.
+The remaining three terms encode the transitions due to infections, as graphically represented in panel (b) of Fig.~\ref{fig:transitions_tables}.
+In particular, the first term captures the increase in $\dens{SI}$ due to the infection of one of the nodes of the pairs in $(S,S)$, while the second represents the decrease in $\dens{SI}$ due to the infection of the susceptible nodes of the pairs in state $(S,I)$.
+Both transitions are due to the interactions with a third (infectious) node, among the $(k-1)$ remaining neighbors of the susceptible nodes.
+Note also that the three nodes involved in the process can be arranged in two possible motifs, namely an open triangle, i.e., a wedge, or a closed one.
 This point will turn out to be crucial when considering the closure of the system.
-The last term corresponds to the decrease in $\dens{SI}$ due to the infection of the susceptible nodes in the pairs in state $(S,I)$.
+Finally, the last term corresponds to the decrease of $\dens{SI}$ due to the infection of the susceptible nodes in the pairs in state $(S,I)$.
 In this case, however, the transition is due to the infected nodes of the pair, and not to a third node.